-As your elderberry trees mature, you’ll have more flowers and fruit than you can handle.
-Given how brittle elderberry branches are, we focus our flower-harvesting efforts on the outside branches and the weaker branches.
-These are the branches most likely to snap in a storm when they’re fully loaded with berries.
+As your elderberry trees mature, you’ll likely have more flowers and fruit than you can handle.
+Given how brittle elderberry branches are, we focus our flower-harvesting efforts on the outside branches and the weaker branches, e.g. the branches most likely to snap in a storm when they’re fully loaded with berries.

-In our ag zone (7B in Greenville, SC), elderflowers can be harvested in early June.
+In our ag zone (7B in Greenville, SC), elderflowers can be harvested in late May – early June.

 To harvest elderflowers, cut the entire flower stalk at the base.
 Repeat until you have all the flowers you want.

-They don’t shake loose from the flower stalk very easily.
-Instead, they have to be pulled off by hand.
-The incredible flavor elderflowers impart make the effort well-worth it though.
+Elderflowers do not shake loose from the flower stalk very easily.
+Instead, they have to be pulled off by hand, or more precisely with the tips of your fingers.

 How do you harvest elderberries (fruit)?